marvinkarhan/chess-engine/README.md

 A list of settings that can be set via `setoption name <id> [value <x>]`:

 * UseNNUE\
-  Toggle between NNUE and classical evaluation.
+  toggle between NNUE and classical evaluation.
 Setting the value to "true" activates the NNUE evaluation

 * EvalFile\
-  Sets the NNUE Network used via a file.
+  sets the NNUE Network used via a file.
 Only compatible formats work, likely only those generated for this engine
 ## Custom commands

 * print\